Last updated on March 3, 2023

 There are a few implications with this set.

-It means that WotC is looking to start shifting Pioneer to Arena after its lack of success in Magic Online.
+It means that WotC is gradually adding Pioneer to Arena after its lack of success in Magic Online.
 This will open the format up to a lot of people and bring it over to the flagship platform, which means that the player count should go up.
-It’ll also increase the interest for digital Pioneer events, which means that Wizards may be making it the successor to Modern (or attempting to).
+It’ll also increase the interest in digital Pioneer events, which means that Wizards may be making it the successor to Modern (or attempting to).

 This could be really important for the growth of both Pioneer and Arena.
-Splitting the player base over two platforms makes overall retention lower, so this could help bring more players into the format, especially during the pandemic.
+Splitting the player base over two platforms makes overall retention lower, so this could help bring more players into the format.
+Count on the Arena subreddit to discuss any divisions among the player bases.

 Krenko, Mob Boss | Illustration by Karl Kopinski

 Pioneer isn’t cheap.
-At around 3/4s of the Modern deck pricing, playing Pioneer on Magic Online is still pretty inaccessible for a lot of players.
-Arena reduces this barrier, allowing people to use wildcards to play competitive Pioneer, meaning that they don’t have to spend hundreds of dollars on a playset of Uro, Titan of Nature’s Wrath.
-Yes, a digital playset of this card costs over 200$ on MTGO.
+At around half of the Modern deck pricing, playing Pioneer on Magic Online is still pretty inaccessible for a lot of players.
+Arena reduces this barrier, allowing people to use wildcards to play competitive Pioneer.

 Moving to Arena will make the format a lot more accessible and put it on a platter for newer players to take part in, rebuilding the format hype and making sure that there’s an ecosystem and metagame within Pioneer.

-Sadly, this means that MTGO isn’t Pioneer’s turf, so to speak, it’s Modern’s (and Legacy and co., but they just kind of vibe there).
-A move to Arena could bring the format back to life or signify a death knell for it.
-As long as Modern stays stable, though, a lot of people won’t see a reason to move from Modern to Pioneer on Magic Online, whereas Arena is currently free real estate with the state of Standard and Historic essentially being a semi-competitive sandbox.
+Sadly, it seems MTGO isn’t Pioneer’s turf, so to speak, it’s Modern’s (and Legacy and co., but they just kind of vibe there).
+A move to Arena could bring the Pioneer back to life or signify a death knell for it.
+As long as Modern stays stable, though, a lot of people won’t see a reason to move from Modern to Pioneer on Magic Online, whereas Arena is free real estate.

 The issue here is that, even though there have been a lot of powerful cards printed over the Return to Ravnica to Ixalan period, they’re nowhere near the bread and butter a format like Modern had at its inception in 2011.
 The format-defining cards aren’t as prevalent in Pioneer.